-4) Attach servo lead to the aileron servo.
-Attach the string to the servo lead and carefully thread it though the wing.
-Once you have thread the lead throught the wing, remove the thread so it can use for the other servo lead.

-5) Tape the servo lead to the wing to prevent it from falling back into the wing.
+Attach the string to one end of servo lead and carefully thread it though the wing.
+Once you have thread the lead throught the wing, remove the string and repeat for the other servo lead.
+Use masking tape to secure the leads to the wing and prevent them from falling back into the wing.